-Shadow trajectory tracing and 3D tracing are theoretically equivalent when there are no noises.
-However, shadow tracing needs much less variables and is subject to less noises.
+Comparison: Despite their equivalence in most cases, shadow tracing needs much less variables and is subject to less noises, thus more robust than 3D tracing.
 1) Shadow tracing does not need to track variables in the vertical dimension (e.g., altitude, angle, speed and acceleration).
 All of them are subject to noises and require more complexity to estimate.
 2) On the horizontal plane, the moving direction can be estimated accurately based on the prior knowledge of road directions (Section 4.4).
 The distance is computed using the acceleration amplitude along the moving direction.
 Thus inertial noises perpendicular to the moving direction do not impact the distance estimation.
-3) Shadow tracing uses gyroscopes to estimate pose, while conventional 3D tracing uses accelerometers that are more susceptible to external disturbances.
+3) Shadow tracing uses gyroscopes to estimate pose, while conventional approaches use accelerometers that are more susceptible to external disturbances.
 Therefore, shadow tracing is much less complex, subject to less noises, and thus achieves better accuracy and higher robustness.

 During experiments, we find that: our shadow tracing method can handle arbitrary phone and vehicle poses and the vehicle can go straight up/down or slanted on a slope.
-It has much smaller errors ( $5 \sim 10^{\circ}$ at 80-percentile) and better robustness.
+It has much smaller errors ($5 \sim 10^{\circ}$ at the 80^{th} percentile) and better robustness.
 It also re-estimates a changed phone pose almost instantaneously because gyroscopes have little latency; thus it can handle frequent disturbances.

-4. REAL TIME TRACKING
+4 REAL TIME TRACKING